 Driver's licence cards

-Design and security features of Western Australian driver's licence cards
+Find out about the design and security features of your Western Australian driver's licence card.

 The cards feature a design and enhanced security features to protect the community against identify theft.